 - Serious pain or swelling in or around your mouth

 - A broken tooth or crown

-Call your dentist before you go to their office.
-Tell them if you have other symptoms, like a cough, fever, or shortness of breath.
+Call your dentist before you go to their office for an emergency.
+And if you’re sick, tell them about your symptoms, like a cough, fever, or shortness of breath.
 That could be a sign you have a viral infection like the flu or COVID-19.
 They’ll give you advice on next steps to take.